sarika2446/ece4160/lab3.md

 <img width="457" alt="Screen Shot 2023-02-20 at 3 01 58 AM" src="https://user-images.githubusercontent.com/123786420/220078894-3f9ed09d-11ad-4087-9095-65d70ed0ad1e.png">

 The TOF sensor has two modes, setDistanceModeShort(), which has a shorter range of 1.3m and setDistanceModeLong() which has a longer range of 4m.
-I chose to use .setDistanceModeShort() because the short range mode is less affected by ambient light than the long range mode, allowing for more accuracy in making quick decisions.
+I chose to use setDistanceModeShort() because the short range mode is less affected by ambient light than the long range mode, allowing for more accuracy in making quick decisions.
 For now, a range of 1.3m seems sufficient.

 I first hooked up one sensor and ran Example1_ReadDistance.ino on the Artemis, and was able to successfully receive an output.